abahmed/kwatch.dev/docs/contributing/contributing.md

 If you wish to work on an issue, please comment on the issue that you want to work on it.
 This is to prevent duplicated efforts on the same issue.

-Contributions to kwatch should be made in the form of **pull requests** (PR) to the **master** branch.
+Contributions to kwatch should be made in the form of **pull requests** (PR) to the **main** branch.

 Each pull request will be **reviewed by someone with permission to land patches**.

-After reviewing the patch, it could be merged to the **master** branch or given feedback for changes.
+After reviewing the patch, it could be merged to the **main** branch or given feedback for changes.
 (Seems not clear to you!
-Don't worry, we have added tutorials for [Github Workflow](./GitHub-workflow)
+Don't worry, we have added tutorials for [Github Workflow](./contributing/GitHub-workflow)

 ### Code of Conduct

-We expect everyone to follow the [Code Of Conduct](https://github.com/abahmed/kwatch/blob/master/CODE_OF_CONDUCT.md)
+We expect everyone to follow the [Code Of Conduct](https://github.com/abahmed/kwatch/blob/main/CODE_OF_CONDUCT.md)

 ### Useful links for collaborators/mantainers